What will you do to incorporate more movement into your child’s life? What will you do to incorporate movement into yours?

 She wasn’t trying to be silly, even though it was adorably silly.
 She was seeking a need to practice balance, cognition/orientation, muscle strengthening.
 How cool?!

 I didn’t expect those original two questions to spark so much in me, but I’m so glad they were sent my way.
-It was a much-needed reminder to check in with my littles and get on their level so that we can literally move forward with greater intention and understanding.
+It was a much-needed reminder to check in with my littles and get on their level so that we can literally move with greater intention and understanding.